-C7.
-Basis for Selection: Relative Importance of Factors in Ad mission Decisions

-Please indicate the relative importance of each of the following academ seeking general admission decisions (not including programs with speci
+Please indicate the relative importance of each of the following academic and non-academic factors in your first-time, first-year degree-seeking general admission decisions (not including programs with specific criteria): select from the dropdown menus.

 ACADEMIC

 Rigor of secondary school record Not Considered

 Class rank Not Considered

 Academic Grade Point Average (GPA) Not Considered

 Recommendations Not Considered

 Standardized test scores Considered

 Application essay Not Considered

 NONACADEMIC

 Interview Not Considered

 Extracurriculuar activities Not Considered

 Talent/ability Not Considered

 Character/personal qualities Not Considered

 First generation Not Considered

 Alumni/ae relation Not Considered

 Geographical residence Not Considered

 State residency Important

 Religious affilitation/commitment Not Considered

 Volunteer work Not Considered

 Work experience Not Considered

 Level of applicant's interest Not Considered

-Please provide additional information if the importance of any specific a academic or nonacademic factors differ by academic program:

 C8.
-SAT and ACT Policies
+SAT and ACT Policies Date your institution make use of SAT or ACT seems in admissions of Loginiana for first time, first

-Does your institution make use of SAT or ACT scores in admission ons decisions for first-time firstyear, degree-seeking applicants?
+Does your institution make use of SAT or ACT scores in admissions dyear, degree-seeking applicants?
 Yes

-vn menus for each possible option below for admission for Fall 20
+anus for each passible antian below for admission for Fall 2

-if yes, piease select the appropriate response from the aropaon Trinenas for each possible option below for admission for Fail 20
+If yes, please select the appropriate response from the dropdown me enus for each possible option below for admission for Fall 20

 SAT and/or ACT

-Required for some
+Required for some]

+· •

-ACT Only
+ACT Only 1

-SAT Only

-SAT Only
+SAT Only 1

-L

 Does your institution use applicants' test scores for academic advising?
 Yes

-2005 your institution use applicants test scores for academic advising: 163

-What is the latest date by which SAT or ACT scores must be received for r fall-term admission?
+What is the latest date by which SAT or ACT scores must be received for fall- Please use the following format: MM/DD/YYYY -term admission?
 7/15/2025